krywenko/domoticz2022_a20_0penwrt19.07.7/README.md

 PKG_VERSION:=3.16.1
 PKG_HASH:=a275b3168fa8626eca4465da7bb159ff07c8c6cb0fb7179be59e12cbdfa725fd

-or replace the makefile from the compress foder /tools/cmake
+or replace the makefile from the compress folder /tools/cmake

 next copy cereal and minizip folder to packages/libs folder